BioPhoton/ngRe/README.md

 ```

 This case is easy to cover in a general case as there are many
-built in directives that enables us to set attributes on elements with angular.
+built-in directives that enable us to set attributes on elements with angular.

-**Imperative aproach:**
+**Imperative approach:**

 ```typescript
 @Component({